OctopusDeploy/blog/blog/2021-11/using-google-cloud-secret-manager-with-octopus/index.md

 Retrieving a single secret requires:

-- A Google Cloud account with permission to access the secret, including details of the default [Project](https://g.octopushq.com/GCPDefaultProject), [Region, and Zone](https://g.octopushq.com/GCPDefaultRegionAndZone)
+- A Google Cloud account with permission to access the secret, including details of the default [project](https://g.octopushq.com/GCPDefaultProject), [region, and zone](https://g.octopushq.com/GCPDefaultRegionAndZone)
 - The name of the secret to retrieve

 An advanced feature of the step template offers support for retrieving multiple secrets at once.
 This requires entering each secret on a new line.